 3.4.
 Capacity to release protein

-The ability of biomaterials to release protein (WPI) was assessed using liquid extracts prepared in the cell culture media, namely DMEM/Ham’s F12 medium dedicated for culture of hFOB 1.19 osteoblasts (Fig. 4a) and MEM Alpha medium recommended for culture of MC3T3-E1 osteoblasts (Fig. 4b).
-It was demonstrated that both biomaterials exhibited ability to release significant amounts of protein to culture mediums (P < 0.05).
-Although the Cur_WPI25_HAp biomaterial secreted slightly greater amount of WPI compared to the Cur_WPI35_HAp scaffold, the differences between samples were insignificant (P > 0.05).
-This experiment was performed in order to determine whether addition of WPI to curdlan-based scaffold may have only direct effect or also indirect influence on cell responses.
-Because the biomaterials had ability to release significant amounts of WPI to cell culture media, it is expected that such extracts may have beneficial influence on cell viability (it will be evaluated in Section 3.7.
+The ability of biomaterials to release protein (WPI) was assessed using liquid extracts prepared in the cell culture media, namely DMEM/Ham’s F12 medium intended for culture of hFOB 1.19 osteoblasts (Fig. 4a) and MEM Alpha medium recommended for culture of MC3T3-E1 osteoblasts (Fig. 4b).
+It was demonstrated that both biomaterials exhibited the ability to release significant amounts of protein into culture media (P < 0.05).
+Although the Cur_WPI25_HAp biomaterial secreted a slightly greater amount of WPI compared to the Cur_WPI35_HAp scaffold, the differences between samples were insignificant (P > 0.05).
+This experiment was performed in order to determine whether addition of WPI to curdlan-based scaffold had only a direct effect or also an indirect influence on cell responses.
+Because the biomaterials had the ability to release significant amounts of WPI into cell culture media, it is expected that such extracts may have a beneficial influence on cell viability (this will be evaluated in Section 3.7.
 Viability of osteoblasts).